cdeshapriya/desec-stack/deployment/README.md

 1. We run this software with the `--userland-proxy=false` flag of the `dockerd` daemon and recommend you do the same.

     - Disabling the Userland proxy constitutes a global setting, established at the daemon level.
-This configuration cannot be     altered by the client, and hence not via Docker Compose.
+The client cannot alter this configuration, and hence not via Docker Compose.

     - To disable the proxy, you must modify the daemon configuration (according to the `dockerd` documentation).
-Execute the following steps on the host where the daemon operates:
+Execute the following steps on the host where the docker daemon runs:

-    - Establish a file titled `/etc/docker/daemon.json` if it is absent, and incorporate the "userland-proxy": false configuration.
+    - Create the file  `/etc/docker/daemon.json` if it is absent, and incorporate the `"userland-proxy": false` configuration.
 The daemon.json file must be valid JSON; if this is the sole configuration within that file, it should seem as follows:

       ```
       sudo nano /etc/docker/daemon.json